yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

 ## Proof of work in IOTA

-Similar to hashcash, each IOTA transaction must include a PoW to be validated.
+Similar to hashcash, each IOTA transaction must include a PoW before it can be validated.
 This PoW provides spam protection for an IOTA network by increasing the time and computational power it takes to create a valid transaction.

 If an IRI node receives a transaction without the PoW, that transaction is ignored to reduce the effect that spam transactions have on the network.

-PoW can be done by clients or it can be outsourced to an IRI node (known as remote proof of work) by calling the `attachToTangle` API call.
+PoW can be done by clients or it can be outsourced to an IRI node (known as remote proof of work) by calling the [`attachToTangle` endpoint](root://iri/0.1/references/api-reference.md#attachToTangle).

-Clients may want to use remote PoW if the device their using to create transactions doesn't have the necessary computational power to calculate PoW in a reasonable amount of time.
+Clients may want to use remote PoW if the device they're using to create transactions doesn't have the necessary computational power to calculate PoW in a reasonable amount of time.

 ### Proof of work for transactions

 To calculate the PoW for a transaction, the following contents of the transaction are converted from trytes to trits, then those trits are hashed:

-* **Bundle hash:** Hash that is calculated using the address, obsolete tag, timestamp, value, and bundle index of all transactions in the bundle
+* **Bundle hash:** Hash that is calculated using the address, obsolete tag, timestamp, value, and index of all transactions in the bundle
-* **Signature:** Signature of the transaction if it spends IOTA tokens
+* **Signature:** Signature of the transaction (if it debits IOTA tokens)
-* **Trunk transaction and branch transaction:** Reference transactions that the transaction approves
+* **Trunk transaction and branch transaction:** Two previous transactions that the transaction references and approves

-If the hash ends in a certain amount of 0s ([minimum weight magnitude](#minimum-weight-magnitude)), it's considered valid.
+If the hash ends in the correct amount of 0s ([minimum weight magnitude](#minimum-weight-magnitude)), it's considered valid.

 If the hash doesn't end in the correct amount of 0s, the value of the transaction's `nonce` field is incremented and the hash is hashed again.

 This process continues until a hash is found that ends in the correct amount of 0s.

 The `nonce` field of a transaction contains a string of 27 trytes that IRI nodes use to validate the PoW, for example:

 ```javascript
 {
 ...